 One of my goals at the Dough Roller is to inform and encourage those who have never invested, are new to investing or have invested without giving it much thought.
 Recently I wrote about helping a close relative to start investing in her company’s 401(k).
 In discussing the situation with her, I realized that one thing holding her back was a lack of basic information about investing.

 There are a number of great articles on a variety of investing topics.
-Here are a few that I think are particularly useful for a new investor:
+Here are a few I think are particularly useful for a new investor:

 - The Three Principles of Investing: This very short article is a basic introduction into the rationale behind asset allocation.
 In addition, I’ve written a more comprehensive series of articles on asset allocation.

 - Vanguard has a free series of articles that provide a great framework for investing.
 The starting point is Vanguard’s Principles for Investing Success.
-This pdf is a great place for new investors to start.
+This PDF is a great place for new investors to start.

-- Money Ratios: This article turned book uses simple ratios to help you determine if you are on track to retire.
+- Money Ratios: This article-turned-book uses simple ratios to help you determine if you are on track to retire.

-The group’s founders, Taylor Larimore, Mel Lindauer and Michael LeBoeuf, came together to write the book.
+The group’s founders, Taylor Larimore, Mel Lindauer, and Michael LeBoeuf, came together to write the book.
 By the way, John Bogle knows of the group and has even attended some of their annual meetings.
 The book is an excellent place to begin learning about investing and mutual funds.
-It covers the benefits of long-term investing, stocks, bonds, asset allocation, taxes and a lot more.
+It covers the benefits of long-term investing, stocks, bonds, asset allocation, taxes, and a lot more.
 And the book’s style is easy to understand.
 It’s the kind of book that makes you feel smart when you’re done reading it.

 As I’ve written before, the expense ratio of a mutual fund is not a complete picture of the cost of a mutual fund.
 Bogle discusses the cost issue, as well as taxes and the benefits of index funds.
 One aspect of the book I particularly enjoyed was his balanced approach to index funds.
 While he certainly believes they should form the core of a portfolio (and I agree), he recognizes that there may be a place for actively managed funds in a diversified investment portfolio.
 This is a must read.

-This book is a more advanced discussion of asset allocation.
+All About Asset Allocation: This book is a more advanced discussion of asset allocation.
 It is well written and very easy to follow, and its detailed discussion of asset allocation and building a portfolio are important for DIY investors.
 One aspect of the book I particularly find useful is its sample portfolios.
 It includes both “simple” and “advanced” portfolios for each stage of life (20-39, 40-59, early retirement and so on).

 - MoneyChimp: This site provides good articles on index funds, reading financial reports, asset allocation, and so on.